-USA Gymnastics strongly encourages local clubs to join with USA Gymnastics in taking affirmative steps beyond those described in Section F to promote a safe environment for all gymnastics participants by:
+It is strongly encouraged that local clubs join with USA Gymnastics in taking affirmative steps beyond those described in Section F to promote a safe environment for all gymnastics participants by:

-- 1. Adopting additional "Prevention Policies" to foster a safe gymnastics environment and to prevent abusive situations, and by training staff and volunteers to implement such policies; - 2.
-Implementing a thorough hiring process including, for example, reference and criminal background checks; - 3.
-Encouraging parents/guardians to become as active as reasonably possible in his/her child's gymnastics activities; and - 4.
+- 1. Adopting additional "Prevention Policies" to foster a safe gymnastics environment and the prevention of abuse by instituting measures that minimize the opportunity for adult members to be one-on-one with minor athletes, and by training staff and volunteers to implement such policies; - 2.
+Referencing the reporting portals for USA Gymnastics and the U.S. Center for SafeSport on either the club website, handbooks, or social media pages. - 3.
+Implementing a thorough hiring process including, for example, reference and criminal background checks; - 4.
+Encouraging parents/guardians to become as active as reasonably possible in his/her child's gymnastics activities; and - 5.
 Otherwise implementing policies and procedures to lessen the likelihood that an abusive situation and athlete grooming could develop.